Graduate School Admission Requirements

 In order to be admitted to Illinois State, a student must have earned a four-year bachelor's degree or its equivalent from a college or university that is accredited by the appropriate regional accrediting association.

-All students need to present official transcripts from each college or university other than Illinois State at which graduate, undergraduate, or non-degree credit was earned.
+If accepted, all students must present official transcripts from each college or university other than Illinois State at which graduate, undergraduate, or non-degree credit was earned.
 Students seeking readmission or who have been formerly enrolled at Illinois State do not need to resubmit previous transcripts.

 To be deemed official, transcripts must be sent electronically directly from the prior university to GraduateAdmissions@IllinoisState.edu or mailed in a sealed envelope to: